Exaters/PyRepo/README.md

-It's a repo for my lerning python
+It's a repo for my lernin python